limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 {% endhighlight %}
 ![access](/assets/images/posts/g0rmint-walkthrough/g0rmint-13.png)

-The password reset worked!
+The password reset worked.

 ### Remote Command Execution

 Now that I've gained access to the g0rmint Admin Portal, this is also a good time to review the application source code and determine our attack vector.

-At the beginning of `/login.php`, it was possible to introduce PHP code of my choice into the site through the `addlog()` function.
+At the beginning of `/login.php`, I was able to introduce PHP code into the site through the `addlog()` function.

 ![addlog](/assets/images/posts/g0rmint-walkthrough/g0rmint-10.png)